Binary operations

 imagine having our compiler take a list of registers it's not allowed to

-use when compiling an expression–here, since r8
+use when compiling an expression–here, since r8 is being used to store

 infinite number of registers, a scheme like this could work.
 But since